Send messages in users' time zones

 You must also set a fallback here, telling Customer.io which time zone to use if a customer doesn’t have the timezone attribute.

-You must also set a fallback here, telling Customer.io which time zone to use if a customer doesn’t have the timezone or cio_timezone attributes.
-If a customer has an invalid value (not empty/missing) for the timezone attribute, they will receive the newsletter during the last send date/time across all time zones.
+You must also set a Fallback Time Zone, telling Customer.io which time zone to use if a customer doesn’t have the timezone or cio_timezone attributes.
+If a customer has an invalid value (not empty/missing) for the timezone attribute, they will receive the newsletter during the last date/time we send to across all timezones.

 Use time zone data in messages